Jones County DWI Bail Information

 Timeline: How Long Until Release?

-• When you must appear in court: You will be given a court date.
-It is crucial that you appear in court on that date.
-Failure to appear will result in the forfeiture of your bail and the issuance of a warrant for your arrest.
+• Appearance in Court: You must appear at all scheduled court dates.
+Failure to appear can result in the forfeiture of your bail and the issuance of a warrant for your arrest.

 Special Considerations in Jones County